MichMourra/FariasLab/README.md

   ---------------------

-  - [CoTransFiles.sh](https://github.com/MichMourra/FariasLab/blob/main/Discovery/CoTransFiles.sh) : This bash script has of purpose that the elongation rate and MinMax files are of the same proteins and are in the same proportion.
+  - [CoTransFiles.sh](https://github.com/MichMourra/FariasLab/blob/main/Discovery/CoTransFiles.sh) :white_check_mark: : This bash script has of purpose that the elongation rate and MinMax files are of the same proteins and are in the same proportion.
 This program also create a folder where the reviewed files will be located.

     **Arguments**